 Shari'ati: The Preoccupied Flâneur in Paris

-Each location is accompanied by photographs and a brief story of the location and its connection to Shari’ati’s life in Paris.
+Each location in the list below is accompanied by photographs and a brief story of the location and its connection to Shari’ati’s life in Paris.
 Shari'ati’s recollection of a number of locations is vague and at times he mixes up similar names, which is why some locations may have multiple possibilities.
 That is due to the time gap between the events in Paris and Shari’ati’s effort to record them years after he moved back to Iran.

 A Visual Guide to Shari'ati's Paris